Phased Return to Work Letter - Do I Need a Sick Note?

 Phased Return to Work FAQs

-Yes — a phased return requires a fit note with a “may be fit for work” assessment that documents the recommended return arrangement.
-A standard sick note (“not fit for work”) certifies full absence and does not support a phased return.
-The “may be fit for work” assessment specifically allows the doctor to note reduced hours, days, or duties as conditions for return.
+Yes.
+A phased return requires a fit note with a "may be fit for work" assessment that documents the recommended return arrangement.
+A standard sick note ("not fit for work") certifies full absence and does not support a phased return.
+The "may be fit for work" assessment specifically allows the doctor to note reduced hours, days, or duties as conditions for return.
 Without this documentation, your employer has no clinical basis for the phased arrangement and you have no formal protection if the arrangement is challenged.